Coal Miner's Daughter (song): Loretta Lynn collaboration

 The song was notably re-recorded by Loretta Lynn in 2010 for an album dedicated to her entitled, Coal Miner's Daughter: A Tribute to Loretta Lynn.
 The new version featured vocals from singer-songwriter Sheryl Crow and country artist Miranda Lambert.
 Lynn spoke of the re-recording in 2010 and praised the collaboration with Crow and Lambert: "I love Miranda and Sheryl, and I really felt they both brought something different singing style wise to this song."
 Although other producers helped with the tribute album, only John Carter Cash and Patsy Lynn (Lynn's daughter) served as producer's on "Coal Miner's Daughter."
 Also featured in the song's personnel was Lynn's writing collaborator, Shawn Camp and Lynn's former producer, Randy Scruggs.
-The track was recorded at Cash's Cabin Studio in Hendersonville, Tennessee.
+The track was recorded at Cash Cabin Studio in Hendersonville, Tennessee.
 Crow and Lambert both added their vocals in later studio sessions.

 Lynn's re-recording was given positive reviews.
 Holly Gleason of Lonestar Music Magazine praised Lynn's traditional approach when recording the song with Crow and Lambert.
 "Lynn can still show the kids how to do it: tossing her head back and going to the song’s center, demonstrating what a fiery, feisty country presence is," Gleason commented.
 Music and Musician's commented that the version of "Coal Miner's Daughter" was a collaboration with "younger admirers."
 Aryl Watson of Cover Me Songs stated that "Lambert and Crow willingly take a backseat on the chorus, letting Lynn tell the story her way."